nrfconnect/sdk-nrf/samples/nrf9160/http_update/application_update/README.rst

 Hosting your image on an AWS S3 Server
 --------------------------------------

-To upload the file to a public S3 bucket, do the following:
+To upload the file to a public S3 bucket, perform the following steps:

 1. Go to `AWS S3 console`_ and sign in.
 #.
 Go to the bucket you have created.